Summary

 Example Case: Negligence in a Car Accident

-A driver who runs a red light and causes an accident has breached their duty of care to others on the road.
+A driver who runs a red light and causes an accident has breached their duty of care to other road users.
 If their reckless actions result in injuries, the injured person can file a personal injury claim to recover damages.

 Who Owes a Duty of Care?
 Common Liable Parties